dentarg/auth0-blog/_posts/2018-01-19-whats-new-in-bootstrap4.markdown

 Bootstrap is built and maintained by [@mdo](https://twitter.com/mdo), [@fat](https://twitter.com/fat) and a core team of developers.
 It is an open source toolkit that provides a responsive grid system, Sass variables and mixins, prebuilt components for developing with HTML, CSS, and JS.

-Bootstrap 4.0 final release was announced to the world on January 19, 2018 after the alpha version was released three years ago.
+Bootstrap 4.0 final release was announced to the world on January 19, 2018, after the alpha version was released three years ago.
 Bootstrap 4 is a major rewrite of the entire project.
 It is such a huge milestone for the Bootstrap team to tag the 4.0.0 release after many years of hard work squashing bugs, improving the framework and polishing the documentation.
 Let's go through the major changes in Bootstrap from the v4.0.0-beta to version 4.0.0.

 {% include tweet_quote.html quote_text="Bootstrap 4 is a major rewrite of the entire project." %}

 ## 1. Normalize Dropped, Reboot Here to Stay

-Before version 4-beta, Normalize.css was a dependency in Bootstrap used for rendering the consistent appearance of all the HTML elements across board.
+Before version 4-beta, Normalize.css was a dependency in Bootstrap used for rendering the consistent appearance of all the HTML elements across the board.
 The team decided to drop the dependency, fork some of it and remixed it with Bootstrap's [Reboot](https://getbootstrap.com/docs/4.0/content/reboot/) for a better and stable normalization approach.

 ## 2. Major Browser Support Change

 Bootstrap v4.0 now supports Internet Explorer 10+ and iOS 7+.
 Furthermore, it added official support for Android v5.0 Lollipop's Browser and WebView.

 Unfortunately, it dropped support for IE8, IE9 and iOS 6.
-If you are building applications that needs support for these browser versions, use Bootstrap v3.
+If you are building applications that need support for these browser versions, use Bootstrap v3.

 ## 3. Giant Move to Flexbox

 With Bootstrap v4, Flexbox is enabled out of the box.
-Flexbox ships with a lot of awesome features, thus making Boostrap v4 very rich with benefits such as a Flexbox based grid, responsive sizing and floats, auto margins, vertical centering, auto-layout grid and even new spacing utilities.
+Flexbox ships with a lot of awesome features, thus making Bootstrap v4 very rich with benefits such as a Flexbox based grid, responsive sizing and floats, auto margins, vertical centering, auto-layout grid and even new spacing utilities.
 Flexbox also powers the new card components.

-{% include tweet_quote.html quote_text="With Bootstrap v4, Flexbox is enabled out of the box." %}
+{% include tweet_quote.html quote_text=" With Bootstrap v4, Flexbox is enabled out of the box." %}

 ## 4. Improved Grid System